Strengthening Workload Identity Security Policies

 Steps to Implement Workload Identity Security Policies

-- Define Your Workload Identities: Identify all non-human entities in your environment.
+- Define Your Workload Identities: Figure out all the non-human players in your system.

-- Set Clear Permissions: Assign access rights based on the principle of least privilege.
+- Set Clear Permissions: Give out access rights based on the "least privilege" idea – only what's absolutely needed.

-- Monitor and Audit: Regularly check logs and compliance statuses.
+- Monitor and Audit: Keep an eye on those logs and check compliance regularly.

 Comparison of Authentication Methods